 To purchase The Gender Knot:

-The Gender Knot: Unraveling Our Patriarchal Legacy, 3rd edition, is available online at Amazon (including a Kindle edition) or Barnes & Noble or through your local bookstore.
+The Gender Knot: Unraveling Our Patriarchal Legacy, 3rd edition, is available online at Amazon (multiple formats), at Barnes & Noble, and through your local bookstore.
 Instructors wanting to order an exam copy for their courses should click here.
 For the audiobook, click here.

 The Gender Knot is on Facebook.